MS Robotics at UMich

 I am a master student of Robotics Department at University of Michigan (UMich), where I work on underwater robot digital twin with professor Katherine Skinner.
 Prior to that, I received my bachelor of science degree from University of North Carolina at Chapel Hill (UNC), double majoring in Physics and Applied Mathematics.
 Advised by professor Pedro Sáenz, I conducted natural science research on fluid mechanics and received training on hands-on engineering skills.

-I am interested in closing sim2real gap for robot simulation, facilitating robot learning in pure simulator environment and achieving zero-shot deployment in real world.
-I am proficient in Isaac Sim\Lab with a focus on high-fidelity digital twin and GPU-accelerated computing.
-I am also a self-confessed geek for computer graphic renderer in video games.
+I am interested in synthetic data generation and closing sim2real gap for robot simulation, facilitating robot learning in virtual environment and minimizing deployment effort in real world.
+I am proficient in Isaac Sim\Lab with a focus on high-fidelity OpenUSD digital twin and GPU-accelerated computing.
+I am also a self-confessed geek for computer graphic and I am coding a raytracer from scratch.

 04/2025 OceanSim is featured by NVIDIA Robotics!